Jacek Protasiewicz

 Jacek Protasiewicz (born 5 June 1967 in Brzeg) is a Polish politician.
 Graduated from Wroclaw University where in the 80s of 20th century was a leader of anti communist student organization (NZS).
 In 1995 was an international fellow at the Kettering Foundation based in Dayton, Ohio.
-He was a local leader of a liberal party (KL-D) in 1994 and than the Union of Freedom - the party led by a first non-communist Prime Minister of Poland.
+He was a local leader of a liberal party (KL-D) in 1994 and then the Union of Freedom - the party led by a first non-communist Prime Minister of Poland.
 In 2001 he was a cofounder and a local leader of Civic Platform - a party led by Donald Tusk - later Prime Minister of Poland and Head of the European Council.
-First time elected to a regional assembly in 1998 and than to Polish Parliament in 2001.
-In 2004 was elected to the European Parliament where served as served as Chair of Delegation for Belarus (2007-2012) and as the Vice-President 2012-2014 in charge for relations with parliaments of Eastern Partnership countries as well as with NATO Parliamentary Assembly.
-He was a Head of presidential election campaign of Donald Tusk in 2005 and the Civic Platform election campaign in 2011.
+First time elected to a regional assembly in 1998 and then to the Polish Parliament in 2001.
+In 2004 he was elected to the European Parliament where he served as Chair of Delegation for Belarus (2007-2012) and as the Vice-President 2012-2014 in charge for relations with parliaments of Eastern Partnership countries as well as with NATO Parliamentary Assembly.
+He was the Head of the presidential election campaign of Donald Tusk in 2005 and the Civic Platform election campaign in 2011.
 In 2015 elected again to Polish Parliament and re-elected in 2019.
 Nowadays he serves as a Deputy Head of the Polish Coalition caucus in Polish Parliament and member of Committee for European Union Affairs and Committee for Public Finance.